Droogans/ProtractorPageObjects/README.md

 ## An example of this

-See the code for the [tabs on the base page](test/pages/Base.js), and their [respective tests](test/stories/tabs.js) for a more in-depth look at a working example.
+See the code for the [tabs on the base page](test/pages/base.js), and their [respective tests](test/stories/tabs.js) for a more in-depth look at a working example.

 ## Exceptions

-If you read through the source code for the `getTabByName` function, you may have noticed an else statement at the end that called `NoSuchTabException`.
+If you read through the source code for the `tab` function, you may have noticed an else statement at the end that called `NoSuchTabException`.
 This happened since all the tabs had been searched, and none were found matching the tab the user asked for.

 Writing exceptions and throwing them are pretty simple.
 Just follow the example and you'll be fine.